Secondary Wounding – Surviving The Stigma Of Scoliosis The pain of scoliosis is further exacerbated by insensitive & hurtful behavior of people

 It has been a long, painful, faith-filled journey trying to heal my scoliosis.
 I am glad now that no one gave a damn about my back or else may have been pushed into surgery.
 Today, I am really glad I did not opt for surgery.

-Healing scoliosis has meant releasing and healing all the accumulated ACEs which caused my scoliosis alongside the secondary woundings that were due to me having SCOLIOSIS.
+Healing scoliosis has meant releasing and healing all the accumulated ACEs that caused my scoliosis alongside the secondary woundings that were due to me having SCOLIOSIS.
 Overcoming the stigma associated with scoliosis has been more of a challenge than the original hurts that caused my scoliosis.

 The most painful wound was being dismissed and scorned by people close to me for how I looked.
 It was very hurtful to deal with the contempt of my peers, brother, cousins.
 When the cousin whom I cared for while I was was dealing with so much shit as a 12-year-old denied knowing me, it felt like a knife going through my heart.